wso2/docs-ob-toolkit-cds/en/docs/get-started/configure-sms-otp-authenticator.md

      attempt to login.
 Mobile number should be given in the format of the following example - 94714564567

 !!!note
-     Test  scenarios can include attempting to login using invalid usernames more than allowed number of times, attempting invalid OTPs more than allowed number of times, etc.
+     Test  scenarios can include attempting to log in using invalid usernames more than the allowed number of times, attempting invalid OTPs more than allowed number of times, etc.

 Open `<IS_HOME>/repository/conf/deployment.toml` file and configure the authenticator configs as follows.